 The outcome for validation were produced in graphical and statistical (Figure 3 and Table 5).

-Figure 3: The performance of the models by comparing the modeled results to the observed (grid) monthly precipitation using graph method.
+Figure 3: The performance of the models by comparing the modeled results to the observed (grid) monthly precipitation using the graph method.

-Table 5: The performance of the models by comparing the modeled results to the observed (grid) monthly precipitation and temperature using statistical method
+Table 5: The performance of the models by comparing the modeled results to the observed (grid) monthly precipitation and temperature using the statistical method